 Olive Oil vs Coconut Oil: Nutrient Comparison

-The following table compares the nutrients contained in one tablespoon of olive oil and coconut oil:
+The following table compares the nutrients contained in one tablespoon of each one:

 Olive oil is healthier than coconut oil due to its higher percentage of vitamins, minerals and healthy fats.
-Olive oil provides a higher percentage of vitamin K, vitamin E, potassium and iron.
-Olive oil contains 1,060% more healthy monounsaturated fats, more omega-3 fatty acids and fewer unhealthy saturated fats than coconut oil.
+It provides a higher percentage of vitamin K, vitamin E, potassium and iron.
+It also contains 1,060% more healthy monounsaturated fats, more omega-3 fatty acids and fewer unhealthy saturated fats than coconut oil.

 Let’s examine each nutrient closer and determine the percentage differences between the two oils.